Why Pay-for-Performance (or Pay-per-Lead)

 We've been in this business for a long time, and the irony of companies trying to lay off their marketing risk onto a vendor never ceases to amaze us.
 Do you really think that someone would, or should, take a bigger risk on your business than you without an equity stake?
 Do you really think that you can get the type of talent it would take to generate qualified leads for your business for free?
 The reality is that when you tell the vendor that "if you take the risk, you will get the reward," they know that you are the one taking the risk; you just don't know it yet.
 Looked at less charitably (if it were possible,) when you use a pay-per-appointment service you are trying to get something for nothing - and so you will get what you deserve.
 If you do get any leads, you will overpay grossly for them; but it is far more likely that you will simply trash your market, destroy your sales team, and waste an enormous amount of money and time.
 And for what?
 Because you don't have the money for a pilot program?
 Do yourself a favor: If you don't want to pay for a legitimate program, run an ad in the local paper and hire an in-house telemarketer.

 Before we get to the proof, though, there's one version of the pay-per-lead model that is worth noting, and that is the case where you have to pay up-front for a certain number of leads.
 The guarantee is that, if the vendor doesn't provide the agreed number and quality of leads, you get some of the money back.
-In this case, if your goal is to avoid up-front costs, this clearly does not achieve that goal.
+In this case, if your goal is to avoid up-front costs, this clearly does not achieve that goal - because the vendor is holding the money.
 Otherwise, it is basically the same guarantee that we offer: You can stop at anytime, and get back any unused funds.
 Calling it "pay-per-lead," where you pay up-front, though, is a misnomer - as it is a pricing gimmick, not a program structure.
 Call it whatever you like, the vendor already has your money, and now you have to argue (in this case on a lead-by-lead basis,) to get it back.
 At JV/M, we set goals on every program (of course!), and refund any unused portion - no questions asked.

 So now we come to the "proof."
 While as well-reasoned as the argument above may seem, it is obviously self-interested.
-But a recent study by the Aberdeen Research Group on the B2B Teleservices industry demonstrated unequivocably that pay-per-lead approaches produced far fewer qualified leads, had a far lower ROI, and failed in the vast majority of cases.
+But a recent study by the Aberdeen Research Group on the B2B Teleservices industry demonstrated unequivocably that pay-per-lead approaches produced far fewer qualified leads, had a far lower ROI, and failed miserably in the vast majority of cases.
 You can buy the study for around $5,000 - about the same amount as a decent pilot program, by the way.